 N – The file contains nil return AIIR only (refer to section 4 Sending files containing nil AIIR).

 7.8 ATO reporting specification version number – the version number of the specification used to produce the report.
-For reports produced using this specification, this field must be set to FINVAV10.0 Type of return media – the type of media to be used by the ATO when returning information to the supplier.
-For AIIR, the ATO can provide corrected TFN and ABN information to suppliers via the Portal.
-This field must be set to:
+For reports produced using this specification, this field must be set to FINVAV11.0

-N – return data via the Portal